 The USAID-funded READ II program in Ethiopia incorporates a gender-sensitive approach in its work to strengthen literacy instruction and student support for 15 million children.
-The program is implemented by Creative in partnership with Education Development Center and the government of Ethiopia.
+The program is implemented by Creative in partnership with Education Development Center, World Vision and the government of Ethiopia.

 In this Q&A, READ II Senior Program Manager and Gender Advisor Bridget Lombardo shares her insights on how gender issues affect girls’ learning in Ethiopia and discusses the program’s work with the Ministry of Education to create gender-equitable learning environments.

 Can you tell us a little bit about the issue of gender-based violence (GBV) in Ethiopia?
 What are the risks for girls in particular?